 The Beartooth Mountains are north of a cinematically epic looking valley in the Northeast corner of Yellowstone National Park.
 The peaks sit mostly on a high plateau.
 Rugged, steep, V-shaped ravines act as barriers to getting up onto the plateau in many places.

 According to the rangers I spoke with there are many grizzly bear dens here along the routes to Granite Peak.
 The area is more dense with bears than the approach to Wyoming’s high point in the Wind River Range so we’d have to use extra caution.
-In a recent shoot in Montana long time pro-snowboarder Jeremy Jones mentioned being more afraid of bears than steep skiing.
+In a recent video shoot in Montana long time pro-snowboarder Jeremy Jones mentioned being more afraid of bears than steep skiing.
 I was no different.
 There was a lot of stress leading up to the trip as I’m not familiar with dealing with this apex predator.
-The brown bears of Romania that I got used to hiking and skiing with for years may be intimidating, but grizzlies, a close relative, are a step more aggressive.

 Bushwhacking with 50 lb packs: